Joonior-Programmer/Gmail_Docs/docs/Filters/searchFilters.md

 # Search Filters

-Create a search filter for emails based on a specific criteria, and also add some automated actions
+Create a search filter for emails based on a specific criteria, and also add some automated actions.

 ---